Holy Family High School (Mumbai): 50th anniversary

 In 1995, the school celebrated its 50th anniversary with a grand celebration including a fireworks display.
 In the large crowd attending were several of the school's former principals.
 A time capsule containing fifty years of school information was buried at the foot of the Holy Family statue to be reopened in the year 2045.

 60th anniversary

 In 2005 the school celebrated its 60th anniversary.
 Under the initiative of the principal, Fr.
 Francis Swamy, S.J., and the school's PTA, a five-night fête was held on the school grounds.
 Celebrities were present for the occasion which was broadcast live on cable TV.

-Policies

-Academic

-Merit cards are presented to students who do well academically.

-Disciplinary

-Some of the school's past principals have been accused of using excessive corporal punishment in the form of caning as well as, allegedly, random implements such as hockey sticks and knotted whips, even for minor offenses such as tardiness.
-Also, teachers used wooden rulers to hit students on hands and knuckles or slapped them as a means of punishment.

-More recently, however, the school frowns on the use of corporal punishment.
-Instead, the services of the school's counselor are used.
-And those who require discipline are presented with cards at school assemblies, the colour of the card indicating the number of wrongdoings.

-Civic

-In 2004, the school banned the use of plastics by its students out of concern for the environment.

 Principals

 The following individuals have served as principal of the school: